-Superior skills in oral communication, interviewing, listening and building relationships with instructors, as well as across work groups and departments;
+Superior skills in oral communication, interviewing, listening and building relationships with instructors, as well as across work groups.

 Proven skills in writing for the web, as well as for reports, proposals and traditional publishing platforms.

-Familiarity with the culture and mission of a major research university.
+Familiarity with the culture and mission of major research University.

 A confident, professional and positive attitude.

 A Master's degree in Instructional Design, Learning Sciences, Education Technology, or a similar field.